python/cpython/Doc/library/enum.rst

 - :attr:`~Enum._ignore_` -- a list of names, either as a :class:`list` or a
   :class:`str`, that will not be transformed into members, and will be removed from the final class
-- :attr:`~Enum._order_` -- used to ensure member order is
+- :attr:`~Enum._order_` -- no longer used, kept for backward
-  consistent (class attribute, removed during class creation)
+  compatibility (class attribute, removed during class creation)
 - :meth:`~Enum._generate_next_value_` -- used to get an appropriate value for an enum member; may be overridden